regex - What does the following SED pattern exactly do? -

 i working on cgi script , developer worked on before me has used sed pattern.

-command=`echo "$query_string" | sed -n 's/^.*com_tex=\([^&]*\).*$/\1/p' | sed "s/%20/ /g"`
+command=`echo "$query_string" | sed -n 's/^.*com_tex=\([^&]*\).*$/\1/p' | sed "s/%20/ /g"` here com_tex name of text box in html.

 what line takes value form html text box , assigns shell variable. sed pattern apparently (not sure) necessary extract value html without other unnecessary accompanying stuff.